 Dwarf Planets in Order

-The naming committee of the IAU has decided some of the Trans-Neptunian Objects as a most likely dwarf planet.
-(Transneptunian objects are those object that orbits around the sun with higher distance than planet Neptune).
+The naming committee of the IAU has decided some of the Trans-Neptunian Objects as a most likely dwarf planets.

-Here we have given a list of dwarf planets in order with increasing distance from the sun and where they located in the solar system.
-In the below table both dwarf planets are listed as ‘near-certain’ as well as ‘IAU defined’.
+Here we have given a list of dwarf planets in order of increasing distance from the sun.
+And the location of all dwarf planets in our solar system.
+In the below table both types of dwarf planets are listed, which means ‘near-certain’ as well as ‘IAU defined’.

 Dwarf Planets | Distance from sun | Location in the solar system |